 - Net profit = 800 – 250 – 250 – 100 – 10 = 190 €/ha

-When should I develop the Budget?
+When should I develop the budget?

-The budget can then be adjusted in November and confirmed at which point the crop plan is more certain and there is more up to date intelligence regards resource costs and crop sales values.
-In November the results of the previous season are known and this will help with fine-tuning the next seasons budget and most importantly calculating the cash requirements for the next season.
+The budget can then be adjusted in November and confirmed at which point the crop plan is more certain and there is more up-to-date intelligence regarding resource costs and crop sales values.
+In November, the results of the previous season are known and this will help fine-tune the next season’s budget.
+Most importantly, calculating the cash requirements for the next season.

 Wait, but why should I plan the Budget ahead at all?

-- The Budget plan shows you whether your planned cropping is likely to be profitable or not, and allows you to play with various cropping scenarios to see which gives the best return and importantly is sustainable in the long term.
+- The budget plan shows you whether your planned cropping is likely to be profitable or not, and allows you to play with various cropping scenarios to see which gives the best return and importantly is sustainable in the long term.

-The first metric to keep your eye on is the Gross Margin.
+The first metric to keep your eye on is the gross margin.

 The Gross Margin provides a simple method for comparing the performance of enterprises that have similar requirements for capital and labour.
 A Gross Margin refers to the total income derived from an enterprise less the variable costs incurred in the enterprise.
-Gross margin is calculated on a crop-by-crop basis as it is particularly useful for comparing inter crop performance and identifying which crops are really contributing to Profit.
+Gross margin is calculated on a crop-by-crop basis as it is particularly useful for comparing inter-crop performance and identifying which crops are really contributing to profit.

-For eAgronom users, the data that makes up Gross Margin is already filled in during the planning of the next season (e.g. seeds, fertilisers, sprays).
+For eAgronom users, the data that makes up Gross Margin is already filled in during the planning of the next season (e.g., seeds, fertilisers, sprays).

 Today, grain producers receive income from two main sources, selling the produced grain and various EU subsidies.
 EU subsidies cannot be guaranteed for the future, so the aim should be to attempt to budget so that the business is profitable without this addition.
 In fact, multiple eAgronom users have already been profitable without EU subsidies for multiple years in a row and continue to grow their profits.

 While the sales price is somewhat dependent on the global market prices, many farms contract with buyers up to a year ahead to fix prices for a proportion of the expected yield.
 The more expected production is fixed with the buyer the more precise the budget is.
-Importantly, banks tend to give lower interest rates to farmers who are realistic and can show that the estimated prices are fixed by a contract.
+Notably, banks tend to give lower interest rates to farmers who are realistic and can show that the estimated prices are fixed on a contract.

 The farming income does not include money received as loans or other financial instruments.

-Direct Input costs
+1.2 Direct Input costs

 These include the Seeds, Fertilisers, and Agrochemicals, that will be used in the harvesting season.
 They are budgeted in quite some detail on a crop by crop basis with the eAgronom system.
 The product quantities are automatically aggregated by eAgronom from the drilling, fertilisation and spraying tasks planned for the next season.
 The estimated purchase prices can be taken from the pricing lists of local chemical resellers and/or agents.
 Again, it can be worth considering fixing the prices with the reseller with a contract, this can guard against price rises or shortages of the product later in the season and importantly brings an element of risk management into your business.